01787 279265

 And, there’s one little word that often gives things away.
 Should.
 It’s ALWAYS a sign that you really don’t want to do – or be involved with – whatever or whomever it is.
 Of someone else’s agenda or desires, not yours.
 If you’d like a quick reminder about why it’s so important to notice this little word, click here

 There’s also something else to be aware of and, again, a trap that’s all too easy to fall into.
-What assumptions are you making about the situation and people involved, not forgetting what may be expected of you?
+What assumptions are you making about the situation / people involved, as well as what’s being expected of you?

 Then, having taken yourself off autopilot and on to manual, it’s time to remember there’s only one person in charge of your life.
 And what you do – or don’t – do.
 You.
+YES, YOU!!!
 No one else.
 So, give whatever it is some thought.
-Whether you really want to do it and, if so, how you do it.
+Whether you really want to be involved with it / them and, if so, how you will do so.

-If – and it’s a big IF – you decide to do it, then do so voluntarily and with positive energy.
+If – and it’s a big IF – you decide to do so, then do it voluntarily and with positive energy.
 In this way, everyone benefits.
-After all, no one wants a dose of negative energy, whether on the doing or receiving end.
-Again, for a quick reminder why the energy you put into anything is so important, click here
+After all, no one wants a dose of negative energy, whether on the doing or receiving end…

 One final thought before we finish for today.
-Whatever happens in your life – positive and less so (!) – is sent to help you.
+Everything that happens in your life – positive and less so (!) – is sent to help you.
 It’s just up to you to decide to use whatever happens positively.
-So, rather than beating yourself up when you realise where guilt has been “pressing your buttons”, using it to decide to do things differently in future.
+So, rather than beating yourself up when you realise that guilt has been used to “press your buttons”, use it to decide to do things differently in the future.
 Both to yourself and those around you.
-If you need a reminder why the “glass half full” approach always works, click here

 There’s so much more we could say on this topic, but that’s probably more than enough to get you thinking...